mmcaulif/Cardio/README.md

         <img src="docs/images/cat_pr_image.jpg" alt="Cat pull request image" width="40%"/>
     </a>
 </p>
-Jokes aside, given the roadmap decsribed above for Cardio, PR's related to bugs and performance are the main interest.
+Jokes aside, given the roadmap described above for Cardio, PR's related to bugs and performance are the main interest.
 If you would like a new feature, please create an issue first and we can discuss.

 ## License
 This repository is licensed under the [Apache 2.0 License](https://github.com/mmcaulif/GymCardio/blob/main/LICENSE.txt)